obxdex/subgraph-api/README.md

 - id
 - otype - the order type (BUY,SELL)
 - price
-- amountGet - amount of token received for the maker
+- amountGet - amount of token received to the taker in the order
-- amountGive - amount of token given from the taker
+- amountGive - amount of token given from the taker in the order
 - timestamp
 - transactionHash
 - blockNumber